What Is Stage 3 Kidney Disease?

 - High blood pressure

-- Anemia (shortage of red blood cells)
+- Anemia (shortage of red blood cells to transport oxygen)

 - Early bone disease